isharaju/cisc-91-a02-author-identification/README.md

 - Why it matters: Without caching, signature extraction would re-read and re-process all known author files for every mystery text.
 With caching, we compute once and reuse, resulting in significant speed-up.
 - Where it's used: Inside the get_all_signatures() and process_data() functions, where known author texts are read and analyzed.

 ### 📌 Notes

 - Ensure UTF-8 encoding for all text files.
 - Empty strings and whitespace-only content are safely handled.
 - You can adjust the weights for better tuning depending on the dataset.

+### ⚠️ Challenges
+Some challenges we faced during development:

+- Determining optimal weights for new features

+  Assigning meaningful weights manually was challenging.
+Ideally, this would be automated using machine learning or statistical techniques for better accuracy.

+- Performance impact of POS tagging

+  Part-of-speech tagging added significant runtime overhead.
+We had to optimize these functions and make their use optional for practical performance.

+- Scalability for larger datasets and author pools

+  To support more authors and larger corpora, additional performance improvements (e.g., batching, parallelization, persistent caching) may be necessary.

+- Extracting more relevant features

+  Identifying and engineering stylometric features that meaningfully contribute to author discrimination is non-trivial and requires careful linguistic and statistical insight.

 ### 📌 Future Enhancements